 5.1.
-Master of Business Administration structure diagram
+MA Luxury Brand Management structure diagram

 The programme is a discrete and self-contained programme of 36 US / 180 UK credits.
-As such, the structure does not follow the progressive PGC/MBA structure of some other programmes, although a Postgraduate Certificate is awarded as an exit award in recognition of students who complete the required 24 US / 120 UK credits of fall and spring course work (see Appendix II).
+As such, the structure does not follow the progressive PGC structure of some other programmes, although a Postgraduate Certificate is awarded as an exit award in recognition of students who complete the required 24 US / 120 UK credits of fall and spring course work (see Appendix II).
 It is not possible for students to register for the PGC.

-It is possible to complete the programme over twelve months full-time (for a Fall start), or sixteen months, if starting in Spring; or two-years part-time from the start of September to the end of August.
-Fall start full-time students take six courses of 4 US/20 CATS credits, of which five are core, spread over the fall and spring semesters.
-In the summer semester, for a Fall start, students take the internship course of 4 US/20 UK

-CATS credits if they so wish, and write the research project which is submitted at the end of the summer and is weighted at 8 US/40 UK CATS credits.
-Students not taking the internship complete an extended dissertation of 15,000 words for 12 US/60 UK CATS credits instead of the normal project of 10-12,000 words.
+The programme is expected to be completed over twelve months full-time (for a Fall start); or two-years part-time from the start of September to the end of August.
+Full-time students take six courses of 4 US/20 CATS credits, of which five are core, spread over the fall and spring semesters.
+In the summer semester, students take the internship course of 4 US/20 UK CATS credits if they so wish, and write the research project which is submitted at the end of the summer and is weighted at 8 US/40 UK CATS credits.
+Students not taking the internship complete an extended Market Strategy Report of 15,000-20,000 words for 12 US/60 UK CATS credits instead of the normal project of 10-12,000 words.